The Effects of Peanuts on Females: the peanut & sexual health link

 Benefits for both sexes

-There are some nutrients in peanuts that benefit both women’s and men’s sexual health.
-In addition to the nutrients in peanuts mentioned above as benefitting women’s health, many of the nutrients found in peanuts benefit both women’s and men’s sexual health.
-Vitamin E, which is sometimes called “the sex vitamin,” is essential to sperm and sex hormone production.
+Some nutrients in peanuts benefit women’s and men’s sexual health equally.
+In addition to the nutrients in peanuts that benefit women’s health, many of the nutrients found in peanuts are fantastic for men, too.
+Vitamin E, sometimes called “the sex vitamin,” is essential to sperm and sex hormone production.
 According to Nature’s Aphrodisiacs, some proponents say it gives the taker a rush of sexual energy when taken before sex.
-(Please keep in mind that this claim has yet to be studied in clinical trials.)
+(Note that this claim lacks the support of clinical trials.)

 This tasty legume is a source of arginine.
-This nutrient is one often linked with men’s sexual health because it helps keep blood pumping at a regular rate.
+It’s a nutrient often linked with men’s sexual health because it helps keep blood pumping at a regular rate.
 Not surprisingly, a 2017 Harvard study showed that eating a few servings of peanuts per week may improve your heart health, which can also potentially improve sexual function and sexual satisfaction for both men and women.

 Is a peanut a groundnut?